 Strengthen European networks to advance sustainable heritage preservation through interdisciplinary cooperation and shared digital resources.

-The partners consortium will develop and implement a unique model for damage assessment in historical buildings, which incorporates AI through Machine Learning (ML).
+The consortium partners will develop and implement a unique model for damage assessment in historical buildings, which incorporates AI through Machine Learning (ML).
 Data analysis using predictive methods will lead to recommendations for building damage prediction and more importantly, for structural strengthening in order to prevent potential damage and mitigate the risks for buildings with historical value.
 Students and academic staff will collect on-site data using digital tools, including specially developed application for entering parameters needed for data analysis.
 All the parameters will be included in an international (freely accessible) database.
 The database will provide a basis for future research in this field as well as in the field of earthquake protection, both in the member countries of the consortium and possibly beyond.
 In addition to professors, students will also be involved in the project activities, so that a large number of future engineers can acquire new knowledge and skills and establish contacts with colleagues at home and abroad.

 Romania Project Coordinator

-Croatia Research Partner
+Croatia Project Partner

-Serbia Innovation Partner
+Serbia Project Partner

-Turkey Technology Partner
+Turkey Project Partner

-Romania Engineering Partner
+Romania Project Partner

 Romania Project Coordinator